 UVU Mechatronics graduates work in a wide variety of engineering related fields.
 Employment positions may include the following:

-- Manufacturing Process Technician
+- Semiconductor Manufacturing

 Job duties may include construction, fabrication, maintenance, troubleshooting, repair, calibration, testing and design.
 You may work with automatic control systems, AC and DC control components, motors, programmable control, microprocessors, computers and robots.
 May assist engineers in testing and designing robotics equipment.
 Advancement to supervisor and management positions within the field is frequently available.